 It’s fall and with fall comes Halloween and Pumpkins.
 Some years we grow our own pumpkins, other years I buy my pumpkins, but no matter how they arrive, it is always exciting when we get the first pumpkins of fall!
-This year we kicked off pumpkin season with a Fruit Battery project, then we jumped into a very exciting Halloween Pumpkin Volcano Science Project!
-Kids love this erupting chemistry experiment.
+This year we kicked off pumpkin season with a Harvest Pumpkin Battery project, then we jumped into a very exciting Halloween Pumpkin Volcano Science Project!
+Kids love this erupting chemistry experiment we have affectionately nicknamed: Puking Pumpkin!

 This year we are putting our pumpkins to good use!
 It’s early, so we knew that any pumpkins we grabbed now would not make it to Halloween night.
 Especially since it is below freezing here and snowy.
 So we nicknamed these first two pumpkins “Science Pumpkins”!
 That means we are doing as many fun and interesting science activities as we can think of with these pumpkins with no worries about making them last for Halloween.